MathFonts/MathFonts.github.io/README.md

 If not, WOFF2 have been generated either by the python scripts distributed here or (for more recent additions) by converting using the fontforge font editor.

-Nawa TK is currently not distributed as WOFF2 pending clarification on whether the licence permits that (under the no derivation clause), However the OTF works, just is less optimised for a web context than a WOFF2 version of the font would be.
+Nagwa TK is currently not distributed as WOFF2 pending clarification on whether the licence permits that (under the no derivation clause), However the OTF works, just is less optimised for a web context than a WOFF2 version of the font would be.